-And to start it off, what is Bluetooth?
+And to start off, what is it?

 1) Bluetooth is a Wireless Technology Standard